Edwin Rist: Early life

 Edwin Rist was born to two Ivy League graduates in New York City.
-He was homeschooled and his family moved to the Hudson Valley when he was young.
+He was homeschooled, and his family moved to the Hudson Valley when he was young.

-He became interested in flute-playing at a young age, and won several competitions at 10 years old.
+Rist became interested in flute-playing at a young age, and he won several competitions at age 10.
 After watching a documentary film about fly-tying as a child, he became obsessed with the art form.
-The first artificial flies he crafted were made from feathers he took from his parents' pillows.
+The first artificial flies that Rist crafted were made from feathers he took from his parents' pillows.
 He went on to participate in fly-tying events and quickly gained attention in the fly-tying community for his young age and skill level.
 After a mentor introduced him to flies from the Victorian era made from exotic bird feathers, he began seeking rare feathers for his craft.
-By the age of 15, he had connections with multiple zoos and aviaries that allowed him to cheaply collect rare feathers.
+By the age of 15, Rist had connections with multiple zoos and aviaries that allowed him to cheaply collect rare feathers.
 He also published a book on fly-tying that was well-received by the hobby's community.

 After being accepted into the Royal Academy of Music, Rist left his fly-tying supplies in the United States and moved to the United Kingdom.
 As a result of the 2008 financial crisis, he began to struggle financially and sought to reestablish his fly-tying influence overseas.